 “There’s always a time to shine,” she said, curling her bottom lip.

-I pictured her hair standing up all over her head illuminated and glistening like the moon draped over an armchair or a starfish on fire.
+I pictured her hair standing up all over her head, illuminated and glistened like the moon draped over an armchair or a starfish on fire.

 She looked up at me compellingly.